• Skip to main content

 Figure Out The Costs

 First, determine exactly how much your monthly mortgage payment will be.
 It may seem obvious, but not every home buyer goes in with their eyes open, as the recent mortgage crisis clearly demonstrated.
 There are several free mortgage calculators available on the internet, which will at least give you a place to start.
 This is one of the most important tips when it comes to your first time buying a home.
-I remember when my husband and I went and got pre-approved for a mortgage and we thought ok this is how much we can afford.
-However, when we looked at the monthly payment on that amount we weren’t really prepared for that and had to lower or price range in response.
+I remember when I went and got pre-approved for a mortgage and thought, ok this is how much I can afford.
+However, when I looked at the monthly payment on that total amount I wasn’t really prepared to pay that each month and had to lower our price range in response.

 Owning a home is expensive, and I don’t mean just the mortgage payment.
 The minute you open the door you get to start thinking about home improvement, maintenance, and minor disaster management.
 How much does it cost to pump water out of a flooded crawlspace?
 How well insulated is the house, and how much will heat or air conditioning cost?
 Do you have to irrigate your yard?How much does water cost in your area?
 What does it cost to put up a fence?
 These are all questions you need to ask yourself.